YuanjingShi/COMP3421-Web-Application/Assignment1/PongHauQi/README.txt

     e.
 Do remember to click the "start" button every time you want to begin the game or you premature move would be invalid.

- Hope you will enjoy the game (since this ai is not ai ai).
+ Hope you will enjoy the game (since this ai is not ai ai, like, at all).

  Student Name: Yuanjing Shi
  Student ID: 13104584d